FISH HANDLING AT THE GRAVIERS

 Along with rig safety, Fish handling at The Graviers is one of the things we take very seriously....

-I believe the physical condition and even the eventual future existence of any carp depends on the way we handle them during the process of their capture, I also believe that good or bad handling of fish during this time could also determine the amount of times they are actually caught through out any season....
+I believe the physical condition and even the future existence of carp depends on the way we handle them during their capture, I also believe that good or bad handling of fish during this time could affect the amount of times they are caught throughout any season....

 Just like you, if every time you went for a Pizza you got a smack in the face...then eventually you would avoid going for a Pizza...right?